-When you’re looking for music lessons, finding the right teacher can seem like a huge undertaking or one of those “that was too easy” scenarios.
+When you’re looking for a music academy in Toronto, finding the right teacher can seem like a huge undertaking or one of those “that was too easy” scenarios.
 Students often feel like they’re stuck with the first teacher they encounter, or that all the teachers at a given music school will be the same.
 There are so many different teaching styles, personalities and levels of expertise in the field of music, and those have to mesh with the student’s goals and interests.
 A brief interview and trial lesson is the best way to determine if a teacher is right for you, but what questions should you ask?
 To help clear the uncertainty, we’ve put together a list of 6 key considerations when you’re looking for the right music teacher.

 Your Goals.
 Before you start shopping for a teacher, you need to know what the student’s goals are.
 Are you an adult learner just starting lessons for the fun?
 Is your child hoping to be world-famous?
 For some people, they just want to learn to play a few songs.
 Others might be looking for music lessons that provide a well-rounded musical education.
 Knowing what your goals are is an important part of finding the right person to help you meet those goals.

 Teacher Experience.
 The first couple of years of music lessons are vital to setting up excellent foundations and habits.
 A seasoned teacher will be able to provide a beginner with those fundamentals gets the fundamentals, paving the path for success in music, regardless of the student’s goals.
 While every teacher has to get started somewhere, it doesn’t have to be with you.

 Musical Genre.
 A classically-trained piano teacher won’t be able to help realize your dream to perform; just as a drum teacher with a jazz background will fall short on teaching you rock and roll techniques.
 Remember that not all teachers come from the same training and background, and ask the right questions to get your music lessons off to the right start.